felias-fogg/dw-link/docs/quickstart.md

 # Quickstart Guide

-Setting up an embedded debugging environment for classic AVR chips in 7 easy (+ 1 optional) steps.
+Turn your Arduino UNO into a  hardware debugger that can be used for embedded debugging of classic AVR chips in 7 easy steps (+ 1 optional step).
 Takes less than one hour.

 ## What you need